Preregistering Research

 Over 300 journals now publish Registered Reports, either regularly or in special issues.
 For more information, including a growing list of journals that publish Registered Reports, see the Centre for Open Science website.

-When preparing study design for submission, it is important to pay close attention to the journal’s submission guidelines for Registered Reports.
-These will often require the use of specific formats or templates, set out the expectations of the journal’s editors, and describe the publication process.
+When preparing a study design for submission, pay attention to the journal’s submission guidelines for Registered Reports.
+These may require the use of specific formats or templates.
+They should also set out the expectations of the journal’s editors and describe the publication process.

 Consider these examples of journal-specific submission guidelines:

-In general, editors will want to see a sound and robust study design that includes sufficient detail for the study to be replicated.
+In general, editors will want to see a sound and robust study design that includes enough detail for the study to be replicated.

 Further support